ffdev-info/signature-development-utility/README.md

 developed easier as I tend not to write in PHP anymore.
 There is more information at [ffdev.info][ffdev-1].

+### Installation

+The current version bootstrapped to the PHP back-end of Signature development utility 1.0 for standard signatures.
+You can run this code by building the go
+component:

+* `go build`

+And then running it:

+* `./signature-development-utility -port [optional]`

+Without a port defined you'll be able to access the utility on port `8080`.

+To run the PHP server, you first need to install `php-dom` with `sudo apt-get install php-dom`.

+And then to run up the server: `php -S localhost:8000`

+#### Custom ports:

+You can also run this using custom ports e.g.

+* `./signature-development-utility -port 80 -bootstrap 8000`

 ## Legacy version...

 The first iteration of this application is hosted by